How Can I Claim Tax Back For Washing my Work Uniform?

-If your employer states you have to wear one, you can generally claim tax back for washing uniform.
+If your employer states you have to wear one, you can generally claim tax back for washing your work uniform.
 Read on for further explanation as how much you can claim and even if you can claim may depend on your job role and how the uniform is paid for.

 PLEASE NOTE: This article is not Tax advice, nor are your own tax affairs part of the service at XAMAX® - we are a workwear company.
 This article is simply to inform you of your right to claim tax relief for keeping your work uniform clean.
 You should CONTACT HMRC DIRECTLY - XAMAX® will not be able to help with your income tax.
 Read our disclaimer.